Query Options Reference

 Decreasing this value constrains CPU demand at the cost of query speed (performance).
 Increasing this value may increase query responsiveness in clusters with sufficient query peers and available CPU.

 This setting is applied per-process and combines with hdx_query_max_streams.
-Each query process will spawn threads up to hdx_query_max_streams (per CPU core) and each thread will open hdx_query_max_concurrent_partitions.
+Each query process spawns threads up to hdx_query_max_streams (per CPU core) and each thread opens hdx_query_max_concurrent_partitions.

 Hydrolix query depends on available network bandwidth and CPU when extracting data from many HDX partitions in parallel.
 These query options provide controls for balancing memory and CPU usage for optimal query response time.